 - Can you use a scone pan to bake scones?

 - Substitutions and variations:

 - More gluten free scones recipes to try:

 It has been a while since I posted a scone recipe. (*This recipe has been updated from my 2/2016 original post to give more details and instructions for making this scone recipe.)

 It isn't that I forgot about scones, I still make them all of the time.
 The delay is more because I have some favorites, like my Gluten Free Coconut Date, & Pecan Scones and these Gluten Free, Dairy-Free Strawberry Scones.

-Well, Mr. Fearless Dining is crying “uncle” so to make him happy, I created these gluten free sweet potato scones to go with his morning coffee.
+Well, Mr. Fearless Dining is crying "uncle" so to make him happy, I created these gluten free sweet potato scones.
+I may just make him this gluten free sweet potato cake as well..
 They have lots of organic sweet potato puree.